Overview

 Certification

-The Clinical Neuropsychology Fellowship at Mayo Clinic in Arizona membership in the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) is currently pending.
+The Clinical Neuropsychology Fellowship at Mayo Clinic in Arizona is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 The APPCN does not accredit postdoctoral programs, but has developed training standards and a code of conduct for affiliated programs to which this program complies.

 Program history